cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 ### `value`

-Values in the `value` column are non-negative numbers indicating the “point” or “quantile” prediction for this row.
-For a “point” prediction, `value` is simply the value of that point prediction for the `target` and `location` associated with that row.
-For a “quantile” prediction, `value` is the inverse of the cumulative distribution function for the `target`, `location`, and `quantile` associated with that row.
+Values in the `value` column are non-negative numbers indicating the “quantile” prediction for this row.
+This is the inverse of the cumulative distribution function for the `target`, `location`, and `quantile` associated with that row.